xiph/rav1e/README.md

 This is also required every time you switch branches or pull a submodule change.

-In order to build the codec, you need perl, yasm and cmake.
+In order to build and link to the codec, you need Perl, Yasm, CMake, and pkg-config.
 To install this on Ubuntu or Linux Mint, run:

 ```
-sudo apt install perl yasm cmake
+sudo apt install perl yasm cmake pkg-config
 ```

 # Compressing video